Operation Thunderbolt (film): Music

 Dubi Zeltzer composed the film score.
 Yehoram Gaon performed the theme song, "Eretz Tzvi" (Land of the Deer) with lyrics by Talma Alyagon Raz.
 Like the film, "Eretz Tzvi" would become a famous song as well.
 In 2014, Gaon and Raz collaborated to make a new version of the song, with new lyrics inserted in honor of Roi Klein.

 Reception

 Operation Thunderbolt was well received in its native Israel and was somewhat successful overseas.
-Of the three films that appeared, Operation Thunderbolt was the most accurate with an authentic feel coming from the use of period-accurate uniforms, weapons, aircraft and vehicles.
-In 1978, the film was released theatrically in the UK, and in the same year, it was nominated for an Academy Award for Best Foreign Language Film.
+Of the three films that appeared in the 1970s (the others were American made-for-TV dramas Victory at Entebbe and Raid on Entebbe), Operation Thunderbolt was the most accurate with an authentic feel coming from the use of period-accurate uniforms, weapons, aircraft and vehicles.
+In 1978, the film was released theatrically in the UK, and in the same year, it was nominated for the Academy Award for Best Foreign Language Film.

 Home media

 Although Operation Thunderbolt had some VHS releases over the years, Israeli video company SISU Home Entertainment released a special 25th anniversary two-disc DVD set of the movie in 2003.
-The set contains the movie with original multilingual audio and English subtitles on one disc and a 60-minute documentary about the raid on the other, plus a letter by Prime Minister Benjamin Netanyahu on his brother's role in the operation.
+The set contains the movie with original multilingual audio and English subtitles on one disc and a 60-minute documentary about the raid on the other, plus a letter by Israeli Prime Minister Benjamin Netanyahu on his brother's role in the operation.

+Influence

+Taito's Rail Shooter, by the same name as the film, which serves as the sequel to "Operation Wolf", has a similar plot which is loosely based on the film itself.